 “Even if you have rights and privileges in more than one country, you need to make sure you’re complying with all of them,” she says.
 “It’s also different when you’re investing in the country you’re living in versus the second country.”

 For example, Americans who invest in foreign stocks often need to pay taxes in both the U.S. and the country of investment.
 This gets complex, but a good tax advisor can help you navigate.

 Understanding government benefits

-In countries with nationalized public health care, you may be able to take advantage of these services as a retiree and lower your health care costs.
-For instance, in Spain, foreigners can join their social security system for a small fee, which then provides access to many hospitals and clinics.
+In countries with nationalized public health care, you may take advantage of these services as a retiree and lower your health care costs.
+For instance, in Spain, foreigners can join their social security system for a small fee, providing access to many hospitals and clinics.